HayAlexis/Techdegree_Project_1/README.md

-# Techdegree_Project_1
- Personal Portfolio
+FEWD Project 1 ---- Exceeds Expectations

+Customize a personal online profile by adding graphics, customizing text, and improving the look of a web page using Cascading Style Sheets, the formatting language of the web.
 All the tabs except "resume" should be fully functional.

-I did test in Safari, Chrome, and Firefox to make sure all the links work.
+Click the link to view: